sturnberg/OCS-Docs/Content_Portal/Documentation/Communities/manage-a-community - Copy.md

 # Manage a community

-The Communities page lets you perform overall tasks for managing communities, such as adding or deleting a community.
+The Communitiy Details page lets you perform tasks for managing a communit, such as adding or deleting a community.
 See <Manage tenants in a community> to specify the clients, users, and roles for particular tenant in a community.

 ## Create a community